RayAndrade/TheRayCode/CPP/Factory/README.md

     }
 };
 ```
-The next interface we create
+The next interface we create is **Creator**.
+Note that the Creator may also provide some default implementation of the factory method.